ASCEND™ Lubrication Program Implementation

 Lubrication Lifecycle Stages

-Selection, reception, application, management, analysis, and disposal are the six lifecycle stages used by Ascend™ in the following order: selection, reception, application, management, analysis, and disposal.
+Ascend™ uses six lifecycle stages in the following order: selection, reception, application, management, analysis, and disposal.
+These stages cover selection, reception, application, management, analysis, and disposal.
 It considers the significance of each of these steps as well as the impact they have on lubricant quality, machine reliability, and asset management.

-Ascend™ highlights the importance of selecting the right lubricant for the task, with performance matched to the machine's requirements and operating conditions.
-But it doesn't end there.
-It must also arrive in excellent operating order, be properly kept, and be applied to the machinery at the right place and frequency.
+Ascend™ highlights the importance of selecting the right lubricant for the task, with performance matched to the machine’s requirements and operating conditions.
+But it doesn’t end there.
+Ensure it arrives in excellent operating condition, store it properly, and apply it to the machinery at the correct location and frequency.

 Precision lubrication also entails applying the right amount of lubricant with the right instruments by someone who has the necessary expertise and abilities.
 Finally, lubricant contamination control and the use of lubricant analysis as a gauge for the status of lubrication and overall machine health are critical.

-The life cycle stages are shown as angular wedges on the Ascend chart:
+The lifecycle stages appear as angular wedges on the Ascend chart.

 1. Lubricant selection (S)